ABCD: American-Born Confused Desi (2013 film): Plot

-Madhumita loans them money to go back to US.
+Madhumita loans them money to go back to the US.
 However, Akhilesh tracks them down and confiscates their passports.
 Johns fights off Akhilesh but surrenders to law enforcement agencies.
-The ministry confirms in a press conference that Johns and Korah are not Indian citizens and are not legally allowed to involve in sociopolitical matters of India and are hence being deported.
-Now back in America, Johns and Korah returns Madhumita's loan while also expressing romantic interest her but Madhumita has other plans.
+The ministry confirms in a press conference that Johns and Korah are not Indian citizens and, thus, are not legally allowed to be involved in sociopolitical matters of India and are hence being deported.
+Now back in America, Johns and Korah return Madhumita's loan while also expressing Johns' romantic interest in her but Madhumita has other plans.
 As the movie ends, during the family prayer, an anonymous person arrives in front of the duo's house and shouts for revenge for one of Johns' earlier pranks.
-Johns and Korah escape from the back door.
+Johns and Korah escape through the back door.